TAC Table of Contents

 Clark, doing little to hide his anger, which was not lost on Bruce Wayne, simply grumbled, “I surely will!”

 It was Perry White, though, who seemed to have the last word.
-“Mr. Wayne, if you can just keep young Olsen here out of my hair, and out of trouble, for even the shortest amount of time, you’ll have a friend with me for life.”
+“Mr. Wayne, if you can just keep young Olsen here out of my hair, and out of trouble, for even the shortest amount of time, you’ll have a friend in me for life.”
 Bruce chuckled at Mr. White and in a calm, easy going manner, told him not to worry.
 He gave a wink to Clark, but it was not what Clark wanted to see.
 Wayne was such an unknown commodity that Clark clearly needed to know more about this unusual man- and- although he was loathe to admit it, even to himself- what his intentions were towards Lois!

 After Lois, Jimmy and Bruce Wayne left, Gordon and Henderson filed out, arranging for Kent to contact them for their meeting with Superman.
 It was also agreed that they would try to have Batman attend the meeting as well.